Silverstein Properties

-Silverstein Properties, Inc. (SPI) is a family held, full-service real estate development, investment and management firm based in New York City.
+Silverstein Properties Inc. is an American family-held, full-service real estate development, investment and management firm based in New York City.
 Founded in 1957 by Chairman Larry Silverstein, the company specializes in developing, acquiring, and managing office, residential, hotel, retail, and mixed-use properties.
 The firm is New York City's fifth-largest commercial landlord.

-SPI's real estate business has been one of the largest investors in New York City real estate over the past fifty years, having developed, owned and managed more than 40 million square feet of office, residential, hotel and retail properties including the new World Trade Center, 30 Park Place (Four Seasons Private Residences New York Downtown), 120 Wall Street, Equitable Building, and Americas Tower.
+Silverstein Properties' real estate business has been one of the largest investors in New York City real estate over the past fifty years, having developed, owned and managed more than 40 million square feet of office, residential, hotel and retail properties including the new World Trade Center, 30 Park Place (Four Seasons Private Residences New York Downtown), 120 Wall Street, Equitable Building, and Americas Tower.

 Silverstein Properties is headquartered at 7 World Trade Center in Manhattan, New York City.

 Company

 Silverstein Properties has developed, owned, and managed more than 40 million SF (3.25 million m2) of commercial, residential, and retail space.
-Prior to joining the firm, SPI's executives and professionals developed in excess of 100 million SF (9.3 million m2) in the United States and abroad.
+Prior to joining the firm, Silverstein Properties' executives and professionals developed in excess of 100 million SF (9.3 million m2) in the United States and abroad.

-SPI's portfolio includes 13.4 million square feet of office, residential and retail properties and $10 billion of current development.
+Silverstein Properties' portfolio includes 13.4 million square feet of office, residential and retail properties and $10 billion of current development.
 Notable past and current projects include: